SnigdhadebRoyChowdhury/learningDBT/README.md

 #### dbt Commands

 - `dbt run`: Run this command to create the tables/views as defined in the `models` directory
+- `dbt run --select <model_name>`: Run this command if you want to run a particular model
 - `dbt compile`: If you want check if the models that you have created are correct or not without actually creating the objects in the database, then you can run this command
 - `dbt seed`: Run this command to create tables using the files in the `seeds` folder
 - `dbt source freshness`: Run this command if you have source freshness defined in the `sources.yml` file and want to check the data freshness
 - `dbt snapshot`: Run this command to create the SCD2 tables defined by sql files in the `snapshot` directory
 - `dbt test`: Run this command to execute the tests
 - `dbt test --select <model_name>`: Run this command to execute tests related to a specific model

 #### How to load incremental review data using the incremental models
 - Download the data from the Airbnb link provided above